Chorkhieng/Hole-in-the-Ground/README.md

 # Hole in the Ground

-Assignment 2 from CSCI-4611: Programming Interactive Computer Graphics and Games, University of Minnesota Twin Cities.
 The purpose of this game is about learning to use `Vector` in 3D graphics and physical simulations.

 ## Recommendation